spschweiz/demovox/README.txt

 * Matomo support for ajax and PDF actions
 * Code refactoring
 * Various bug fixes

+= 2.1 =
+* Global signature source parameter "demovox_src", which doesn't require the demovox sign shortcode on the landing page

 For more details, see our commit log: https://github.com/spschweiz/demovox/commits/master